 El Salvador, officially the Republic of El Salvador, is the smallest and the most densely populated country in Central America.
 Plagued with years of internal strife, El Salvador has a long and bloody history.
 In recent years, El Salvador is slowly but surely tottering back to its feet.
-The stark cultural differences characteristic of most Central American counties is sadly lacking here.
+The stark cultural differences characteristic of most Central American countries is sadly lacking here.

 The natural beauty of the country, however, is astounding – majestic hills, lush green terrain and meandering rivers.
 Sadly, El Salvador has the highest level of environmental damage in Central America, and nature's bounty is under serious threat of destruction.
 Its rivers are clouded with pollution and there is large-scale deforestation.